doubret/terraform-provider-xiiot/readme.md

 ## Description

-This project is a terraform custom provider for Nutanix Xi IoT.
+This project is a terraform custom provider for Nutanix Xi IoT

-It uses the [Xi IoT REST api](https://iot.nutanix.com/docs/) to manage resources.
+It uses the [Xi IoT REST api](https://iot.nutanix.com/docs/) to manage resources

-The REST api client is automatically generated using [go-swagger](https://github.com/go-swagger/go-swagger).
+The REST api client is automatically generated using [go-swagger](https://github.com/go-swagger/go-swagger)

 ## Build

-For now, building from sources is the only way to get the binaries for this provider.
+For now, building from sources is the only way to get the binaries for this provider

 ### Assumption

-* You have (some) experience with the Go language and its code organization.
+* You have (some) experience with the Go language and its code organization

 ### Build steps